-- (2) All development shall be subject to site development and erosion control standards.
+(2) All development shall be subject to site development and erosion control standards.
 These standards are to be used as the minimum standards for development in the coastal zone.
 Where both these standards and the policies of the coastal plan apply to a development, the policies of the coastal plan shall take precedence over these standards.
-Where the policies and standards of the General Plan are more restrictive than those of the coastal plan or any of the standards below, the general plan standards and policies shall apply.
-Development shall comply with Coastal Plan Policies. - (3) No development or grading shall occur on slopes greater than thirty (30%) percent, unless no feasible alternate site is available.
+Where the policies and standards of the general plan are more restrictive than those of the coastal plan or any of the standards below, the general plan standards and policies shall apply.
+Development shall comply with coastal plan policies.

+(3) No development or grading shall occur on slopes greater than thirty percent (30%), unless no feasible alternate site is available.

-(h) Access dedication.
+(i) Access dedication.

-- (1) Each permit must conform to Chapter V access provisions of the Coastal Plan.
+(1) Each permit must conform to Chapter V access provisions of the coastal plan.
 An offer of dedication is required if an access way is shown on the property in the access plan.
-Consult Chapter V in the Coastal Plan for a description of each access way and procedural requirements for dedication.
-In addition, existing prescriptive rights must be protected even if no access way is shown in the access plan. - (2) Two types of access may be required: Lateral and/or vertical. - a.
+Consult Chapter V in the coastal plan for a description of each access way and procedural requirements for dedication.
+In addition, existing prescriptive rights must be protected even if no access way is shown in the access plan.

+(2) Two types of access may be required: Lateral and/or vertical.

+a.
 Lateral access refers to access paralleling the water's edge, either on the beach or the bluff.
-For all new development between the first public road and the ocean, granting of lateral easements to allow for public access along the shoreline shall be mandatory, unless the project has no direct or cumulative bluff top trail is shown in the access plan, a bluff top easement dedication shall be required to be described as an area beginning at the bluff edge extending approximately twenty-five feet (25') inland.
-In no case shall the dedicated easement be required to be closer than ten feet (10') to a residential structure. - b.
+For all new development between the first public road and the ocean, granting of lateral easements to allow for public access along the shoreline shall be mandatory, unless the project has no direct or cumulative impact on the availability of public access to the coast.
+When there is a bluff, beach access to the toe of the bluff should be dedicated.
+If not, a twenty-five feet (25') wide access way should be dedicated.
+If a bluff top trail is shown in the access plan, a bluff top easement dedication shall be required to be described as an area beginning at the bluff edge extending approximately twenty-five feet (25') inland.
+In no case shall the dedicated easement be required to be closer than ten feet (10') to a residential structure.

+b.
 Vertical access dedications are necessary to provide access from the public roadway to the shoreline.
 A corridor easement should be a minimum of fifteen feet (15') in width with slope easements plus the additional area necessary for the placements of improvements.

-(i) Design requirements:
+(j) Design requirements:

-- (1) All new development shall conform with Coastal Plan visual resource recommendations, applicable scenic view protection policies and policies related to landform and vegetation categories included in the Coastal Administrative Manual, or subsequently approved area design guidelines. - (2) Design review to be required in accordance with the procedures described on the
+(1) All new development shall conform with coastal plan visual resource recommendations, applicable scenic view protection policies and policies related to landform and vegetation categories included in the coastal administrative manual, or subsequently approved area design guidelines.

-- review process final view rating maps on file in the Permit and Resource Management Department and incorporated by reference. - (3) New extensions of utility distribution lines shall be undergrounded, except when such undergrounding would have a more significant environmental effect than an overhead line.
+(2) Design review to be required in accordance with the procedures described on the review process final view rating maps on file in the Permit and Resource Management Department and incorporated by reference.

+(3) New extensions of utility distribution lines shall be undergrounded, except when such undergrounding would have a more significant environmental effect than an overhead line.
 (Ord.
 No. 5318 § 1, 2001.)